|

 -- This Eagle is on the main

 post office in Werl.
 A swastika that was beneath it has been removed.
-Wolfenbüttel
+Westwall

-1936 on a monument at an entrance to the post.
+1936 (with removed swastika) on a monument at the entrance to the post.
 Würzburg

 -- Nordkaserne - Eagle at